 - the impact of the economic crisis on social and health protection, in particular combating poverty and exclusion;

 - the access of vulnerable groups and young people to social rights;

-The Plateform will advise the Committee of Ministers and the Secretary General on any appropriate action to be takenin this field.
+The Platform integrates a gender equality perspective in its work and advises, where appropriate, the Committee of Ministers and the Secretary General on any action to be taken in this field.